-12 MS have rules regarding length of minimum contract periods and on the other side, 25 MS have rules regarding the maximum duration of contract periods, with only 2 MS (CH and RO) have no rules regarding this matter.
+12 MS48 have rules regarding the length of minimum contract periods and on the other side, 25 MS49 have rules regarding the maximum duration of contract periods, with only 2 MS (CH and RO) citing there are no rules relating to this matter.

-Furthermore, 19 MS have rules regarding the maximum or minimum permissible length of notice periods, i.e. the notice period that a consumer must give their supplier before they can end their contract to an end.
+Furthermore, 19 MS50 have rules regarding the maximum or minimum permissible length of notice periods, i.e. the notice period that a consumer must give their supplier before they can bring their contract to an end.
 There are no such rules in EL, NO, PL, PT, RO, SI and CH.
-5 MS did not provide their answer regarding these rules.
+5 MS51 did not provide an answer regarding these rules.

-It is noteworthy that in Spain, sectoral legislation sets up a general consumer right to terminate their ECS contracts if they notify their CP at least 2 business days in advance.
-Also, In Croatia there are rules, codified in national legislation, which stipulate that for mobile NB-ICS the notice period is 1 day and for fixed NB-ICS it is 12 days.
-In a similar manner in Hungary, national law provides that consumers may terminate a contract of indefinite duration with immediate effect i.e. there is no minimum notice period for such contracts.
+It is noteworthy that in ES sectoral legislation sets up a general consumer right to terminate their ECS contracts if they notify their CP at least 2 business days in advance.
+Also, in HR there are rules, codified in national legislation, which stipulate that for mobile NB-ICS the notice period is 1 day and for fixed NB-ICS it is 12 days.
+In a similar manner in HU, national law provides that consumers may terminate a contract of indefinite duration with immediate effect i.e. there is no minimum notice period for such contracts.